 History may or may not repeat, but as author Mark Twain once said, it certainly rhymes.
-As people around the world are beginning to worry about the spread of the Wuhan Virus, a new and deadly coronavirus that originated from a seafood market in China, memories of the SARS outbreak of the early 2000s have resurfaced.
+As people around the world are beginning to worry about the spread of COVID-19, a new and deadly coronavirus that originated from a seafood market in China, memories of the SARS outbreak of the early 2000s have resurfaced.

-Like the Wuhan Virus, SARS was also a coronavirus with Chinese origins.
+Like COVID-19, SARS was also a coronavirus with Chinese origins.
 By the time it finally went away it had infected over 8,000 people in 37 countries, killing 774 of them (That’s almost a 10% fatality rate).

 However, it doesn’t just have parallels with SARS.
 There have been many outbreaks and epidemics throughout recorded history.
 One of the most infamous of which was the bubonic plague, commonly known as The Black Death (which also originated from Asia, systematically making its way down the Silk Road).

 To protect themselves from transmission of the disease, doctors at the time often wore protective suits when working with infected patients.
 The suit even featured a bird-like mask complete with a long beak.

 How did this mask function?
 Well, it was covered in a wax-like substance as an extra layer of protection and thick goggles with glass lenses covered the eyeholes.
 Herbs and various spices were placed inside the beak, not only to supposedly prevent the doctor from inhaling deadly pathogens, but also to cover the stench of death that permeated the air.

 The Death Mask, as it’s now been called, has seen a rise in popularity in recent years.
 Not so much as a legitimate medical uniform, but as a stylish, edgy fashion accessory and Halloween costume.
 In light of the new coronavirus, some are wondering if the mask and suit have any functionality in the modern age, and if they could actually protect oneself from an infection.